MChiragV/Approximate-Adder/README.md

 <br> Refer to "DCMOSProject.pdf" for further details regarding the same.

 <br> The obtained reports for each adder is present in the "Reports/"directory of that adder's directory in the above file structure.
+Example: For RCA, the obtained reports are present in "RCA/Reports" directory.